China’s Lantern Festival: A Guide to China's Age-Old Celebration

 Join CLI and learn Chinese with your personal team of Mandarin teachers online or in person at the CLI Center in Guilin, China.

-Chinese people celebrate this holiday by enjoying colored lantern displays and eating sweet rice balls called tangyuan.
-Read this article to learn about the history of the Lantern Festival and discover more about how it’s celebrated today.
+Chinese people celebrate this holiday by enjoying colored lantern displays and eating sweet rice balls called tangyuan (汤圆).
+Read on to learn about the holiday’s history and how it’s celebrated today.
+For pronunciation help, see CLI’s audio pinyin chart.

 Table of Contents